Prompting AI Art: An Investigation into the Creative Skill of Prompt Engineering: Discussion

 \subsubsection{Prompt engineering as an obsolete skill}

 In the future, prompt engineering could become irrelevant.
+How users interact with AI models is closely coupled with the advances of AI technology and what the AI models are capable of.
 Prompt engineering can be seen as the smell of a half-baked product that does not solve its users' needs.
 As generative systems improve their ability to understand the intent of users, prompt engineering could be a short-lived trend.
-The problem of aligning AI with human intent is known as AI alignment in the scholarly literature \cite{Gabriel2020_Article_ArtificialIntelligenceValuesAn.pdf}.
-State-of-the-art systems, such as ChatGPT \cite{chatgpt} and DALL-E 2 \cite{DALLE2}, demonstrate impressive performance in understanding textual input prompts and user intent.
+The problem of aligning AI with human intent is known as AI~alignment in the scholarly literature \citep{Gabriel2020_Article_ArtificialIntelligenceValuesAn.pdf}.
+State-of-the-art systems, such as ChatGPT~\citep{chatgpt} and DALL-E~3 \citep{dalle-3}, demonstrate impressive performance in understanding textual input prompts and aligning with user intent.
 With these systems, users of all skill levels can generate content from textual prompts.
-As generative systems become better at understanding input prompts, prompt engineering could become unnecessary --- an archaic skill that does not require expert training and that only few people exercise for nostalgic reasons.
-In this scenario, the machine would adapt to humans, rather than the other way around.
-The generative machine would develop an ``intimate'' relationship \cite{p75-weiser.pdf} with its users and a perfect understanding of user intent.
+As generative systems become better at understanding user intent, prompt engineering could become obsolete, similar to how we no longer use block printing.
+Prompt engineering could become unnecessary --- an archaic skill that does not require expert training and that only few people exercise for nostalgic reasons.

+Support for this speculative future comes primarily from the creators of generative tools themselves.
+One example is Midjourney which introduced a noticeable jump in quality between version 5 and 6, with the latter version requiring fewer keyword modifiers in prompts \citep{mjfewerkeywords}.
+The CEO of Midjourney, David Holz, has recommended not to put too much effort into acquiring the skill of prompt engineering because generative systems change too quickly \citep{holz_office_hours,pefuture}.
+Another example of the skill potentially becoming obsolete are language models that generate prompts.
+This approach is used in some text-to-image generation systems to rewrite the user input and improve the prompt quality.
+One instance of such LM-based prompt rewriting is used on the image generator ideogram.ai.
+Such prompt rewriting could, if language models were well aligned with user intent, make the skill of prompt engineering obsolete.